Dental Abscess & Gum Abscess

 When tissues in the mouth are injured or get irritated, bacteria may get into the area and cause an infection and a painful, pus-filled swelling.
 If the pus can’t drain, the area will get more swollen and painful.
 This is known as an abscess.
 An abscess is your body’s attempt to contain an infection and prevent it from spreading to other areas.

 Abscesses can form very quickly, often within 24 to 48 hours of when the infection starts.
-There are two main types of abscesses:

 A gum, or periodontal, abscess is usually caused by an infection in the small space, or pocket, between the teeth and gums.
 This may happen when food particles get trapped between the gum and tooth.
 In more advanced cases of periodontal disease, bacteria can build up in deep pockets under the surface of the gums.